Polyhistor/UUID-Research/README.md

 - zero dependencies
 - comes in with it's own CLI
 - high security
-- collision rate is low
+- collision rate is low ( depending on the settings )

 UUID is now supported in browser natively ( https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID )